-As digital marketing moves to the strategic heart of business, physician too many organizations remain unprepared to meet the demands of digital transformation.
+As digital marketing moves to the strategic heart of business, too many organizations remain unprepared to meet the demands of digital transformation.

 My September Guest Blogger Ashley Friedlein CEO of Econsultancy